mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 Much better!

-This section has demonstrated that fusion is doable and nice without rewrite rules.
+This section has demonstrated that fusion is doable and pleasant without rewrite rules.
 In the next section we will explore so-called fusion systems.

 ### `build`/`foldr` fusion system

 Another approach to avoiding intermediate results can be summarized as
-follows: we can use functions that operate on normal lists, arrays, vectors, etc. and let GHC rewrite combinations of these functions so that we still get one tight loop in the end.
+follows: we can use functions that operate on normal lists, arrays, vectors, etc., and let GHC rewrite combinations of these functions so that we still get one tight loop in the end.

 Here is where rewrite rules come into play.
-There is one problem with this approach though—too many functions to account for.
-The standard dictionary of a functional programmer includes a few list-specific functions: `map`, `filter`, `(++)`, `foldr`, `foldl`, `dropWhile`, etc. Let's say we want to be able to work with 10 functions so that they all play nicely together and get rewritten into high-performance code by GHC.
+There is one problem with this approach, though—too many functions to account for.
+The standard vocabulary of a functional programmer includes quite a few list-specific functions:
+`map`, `filter`, `(++)`, `foldr`, `foldl`, `dropWhile`, etc. Let's say we want to be able to work with 10 functions so that they all play nicely together and get rewritten into high-performance code by GHC.
 Then we need to account for (at least!)
 10 × 10 = 100 combinations of these functions.
-Remember about verifying that every transformation is correct, confluent, and terminating.
+And remember, we have to verify that every transformation is correct, confluent, and terminating.
 Do you feel lucky?

 Fusion with many different functions is hard.
-Instead we would like to do the following:
+Instead, we would like to do the following:

-1. Rewrite the given function as a combination of very few selected and general functions that form a *fusion system*.
+1. Rewrite the given function as a combination of a very few selected, general functions that form a *fusion system*.

-2. Do transformations on these functions and simplify their combinations using often just one rewrite rule.
+2. Transform these functions and simplify their combinations, often using just one rewrite rule.

 In this section we will consider the `build`/`foldr` fusion system.
-It is used in the `base` package and powers all the functions on lists we take for granted.
+It is used in the `base` package and powers all the list functions we take for granted.

 `foldr` is a familiar function, but what is `build`?
 It looks like this: